• Skip to primary navigation

 • ¼ teaspoon black pepper (ground)

-• ¼ cup Parmesan cheese (grated, omit for vegan)
+• ¼ cup Parmesan cheese (grated or shredded)

 Instructions

 • Add all ingredients to the bowl of a food processor.
-Process until combined and taste for salt and pepper.
-Adjust if needed.
+Process for 10-15 seconds, then scrape down the sides of the processor bowl.
+Process 10-15 seconds more until you have the desired texture.
+Taste for salt and pepper and adjust if needed.

 Nutrition Facts